Board of Trustees

 Bruce and his wife Lisa have two children: daughter Emma and son Braxton, who is a WIS Class of 2027 member.

-Prior to joining the ECP team in 2000, Ms. Campbell was with White & Case in the firm’s Warsaw, London, and Washington, D.C. offices.
+Prior to joining the ECP team in 2000, Ms. Campbell was with White & Case in the firm’s Warsaw, London, and Washington, DC offices.
 She was also an Associate Professor at George Washington University National Law Center from 1997-2000, lecturing on international negotiations.
-She holds degrees from Oxford University, University of Virginia and University of Connecticut.
+She holds degrees from Oxford University, the University of Virginia and the University of Connecticut.

 Her husband Jean-Amiel Jourdan is the Director, Global Careers at the School of Advanced International Studies, Johns Hopkins University.
 The family has two children enrolled in WIS: Class of 2023 member Stuart and Class of 2025 member Aliénor.

 Stylianos Christofides (2014-2017) is a member of the WIS Class of 1982.
 After leaving WIS, Stylianos went on to McGill University, where he received a BSc in Civil Engineering.
 He later attended George Washington University to study international business as well as structural engineering.